Skip to content

 • Last run time - When the flow was last executed

-• Number of steps - How many steps are in the flow
+• Number of steps - How many steps the flow contains

-• Action buttons - Quick access to Run, Edit, or more options
+• Action buttons - Run, Edit, or more options

 Each flow card has action buttons: